 Making Every Adult Matter (MEAM) is a coalition of national charities – Clinks, Homeless Link, Mind and associate member Collective Voice.
 Together MEAM represents over 1,300 frontline organisations across England.

-Governance is provided by the MEAM Programme Board, formed of the chief executives of each organisation and our independent chair, Baroness Claire Tyler.
+Governance is provided by the MEAM Programme Board, formed of the chief executives of each organisation.

 Director, MEAM (Homeless Link)

-Ollie oversees the coalition’s work to improve policy and services for people with multiple needs.
+Ollie oversees the coalition’s work to improve policy and services for people experiencing multiple disadvantage.
 He works closely with the staff of the three partner organisations and reports to the Chief Executives’ board.

 Ollie joined MEAM as the inaugural Director in 2009.
 Prior to MEAM, Ollie worked at Homeless Link as Head of Policy and before that on specific projects related to housing and migration.
 He has also worked in local government and at a policy consultancy.